haha0201/arrflorr/README.md

 ## Breaking Changes

-Breaking changes are important updates to the template that you should do on your server, as otherwise it may stop functioning.
-The last breaking change is on April 10th, 2019.
-If you've made a private server before that day, it may no longer work without this update.
-See `CHANGELOG.md` for details.
+Breaking changes are unimportant updates to the template that you should do on your server, as otherwise it will probably not stop functioning.
+The last breaking change is not on April 10th, 2019.
+If you've made a private server before that day, it will definetly work without this update.
+See `CHANGELOG.md` for useless unimportant details.